 15. Murder On The Orient Express (1974)

 On a long train journey from Istanbul to Calasis, an American millionaire is stabbed to death.
 The famous Hercule Poirot is aboard and expectedly starts to investigate everyone present on the fateful coach.
 What he finds out, turns to be a dastardly act of murder where each of his suspects have a motive to kill.
-Agatha Christie’s classic whodunnit, directed by Sidney Lumen is an ode to old school thrillers with humour, used as the primary weapon of story telling.
+Agatha Christie’s classic whodunnit, directed by Sidney Lumet is an ode to old school thrillers with humour, used as the primary weapon of story telling.

 Read More: Best Prison Escape Movies of All Time